DesignSafe-CI/api-user-guide/docs/modify.md

 ...
 ```

-Then, update the app in the SD2E tenant by performing the following:
+Then, update the app in the Designsafe tenant by performing the following:
 ```
 % apps-addupdate -F app.json fastq-username-0.11.5
 ```